zachatrocity/joiner-maubot/README.md

 A [maubot](https://github.com/maubot/maubot) plugin that joins Matrix channels and rooms for you.

+! *note* - This started as a POC to see if I could use maubot to join rooms from a beeper.com matrix account.
+While I couldn't get it to work, this worked on my self hosted matrix instance so I decided to share.

 ## Features

 - Join Matrix channels and rooms with a simple command